ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/advanced-usage.md

 Your job 151711 ("hello_world") has been submitted
 ```

-Although it possible to parse this output string to infer the job id, by adding option `-terse` only the job id itself is outputted removing any needs for parsing, e.g.
+Although it is possible to parse this output string to infer the job id, by adding option `-terse` only the job id itself is outputted removing any needs for parsing, e.g.

 ```sh
 $ qsub -terse -cwd hello_world